google/grr-doc/investigating-with-grr/artifacts/defining.md

 ### Flow templates

-We currently support using the artifact format to call GRR-specific functionality, such as invoking a GRR client action, listing processes or running a rekall plugin.
+We currently support using the artifact format to call GRR-specific functionality, such as invoking a GRR client action or listing processes.
 Such "artifacts" are called *flow templates* and since they are GRR-specific they remain in the GRR repository in the `grr/artifacts/flow_templates` directory.

 This is a temporary working name.
 We intend to rework this functionality into a more general, powerful and configurable way to call GRR from YAML.